mattroyer/GUPPI/README.md

-# Discord Bot with LLM Integration
+# GUPPI: Genius Utility for Profound Personal Interactions

-This Discord bot leverages an LLM (e.g., GPT-3.5-turbo) to engage in conversations.
+GUPPI is a Discord Bot with LLM Integration.
+The bot leverages an LLM (e.g., GPT-3.5-turbo) to engage in conversations.
+The name is inspired by the loveable Bobiverse series.
+I know it's common to use Jarvis as your assistant, but GUPPI is more fun to say.

 ## Features